Useful Resources (for HTML & CSS)

 The platforms are quite an handful (atleast, as far as i know), but can be quite useful for your free hosting needs (and if you like coding from scratch your own website, too):

-Into this last section of this article, i will cover just 2 things that are incredibly useful into my use-case scenario for both learning and planning anything with websites.
+Into this semi-last section, i will cover 2 things that are incredibly useful into my use-case scenario:

 No, this isn't a program, nor an app to speak thereof, but:

-It may sound antique, outdated, and whichever word that would define this method of mine "old", but it can be really helpful for training your memory, lesser eye-strain on a screen, and be an incredibly useful asset in case you may have short-term memory or your brain can't bother to remember everything out of HTML and CSS as a whole (or even if you don't have a device on your reach, so you want to cut the chase by reading directly your notes).
+It may sound antique, outdated, and whichever word that would define this method of mine "old", but it can be really helpful for training your memory, lesser eye-strain on a screen, and be an incredibly useful asset in case you may have short-term memory or your brain can't bother to remember everything out of HTML & CSS as a whole (or even if you don't have a device on your reach, so you want to cut the chase by reading directly your notes).

 If you want to have a nice tooltip on making notes, graphs and quick illustrations of a page's structure can be incredibly helpful for a better understanding or a more broader way to get the point across.